-- Should you receive a suspicious e-mail or telephone request for information that purports to be from Banco Popular North America, Popular Inc. or any of its affiliates (collectively, “Popular”), you must immediately notify your banker or call us directly at 1-800-274-5696.
+- Should you receive a suspicious e-mail or telephone request for information that purports to be from Popular Bank, Popular Inc. or any of its affiliates (collectively, "Popular"), you must immediately notify your banker or call us directly at 1-800-274-5696.

 - You are responsible to install, update, maintain and properly use industry standard security products that are appropriate for you, such as the following:

 - Desktop firewall used to prevent unauthorized access to your network

 - Updated anti-virus protection used to prevent your computer or other access device from being victimized by the latest viruses and trojans.